Luis-alba-sanchez/ML_S7_Eye_Classifier/README.md

 - Gabin Von Der Kalbusch
 - Luis Aba Sanchez

-## License

-This project is licensed under the MIT License.
-You can find more details in the `LICENSE` file.

 ## Acknowledgments

 We would like to thank the EFREI Paris machine learning community for their support and guidance.